codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200-setup.md

 2. In the top-right corner, select **Sign in**, and follow the instructions to register your details.
    When your registration is complete, you're automatically taken to your account profile.
 3. Return to the <a href="https://developer.columbus.sage.com/products/" target="_blank">Sage API page</a>.
 4. Under Products, choose **Sage 200 Unlimited**.
-The **Sage 200 Unlimited** page is displayed listing the APIs available for this product and it covers both Sage200 Standard and Sage200 Extra/Professional.
+The **Sage 200 Unlimited** page is displayed listing the APIs available for this product and it covers both Sage 200 Standard and Sage 200 Extra/Professional.
 5. Select **Subscribe**.
 6. Select the **By subscribing to Sage 200 Unlimited...** checkbox and select **Confirm**.